 Because the safety of your family and all valuables inside the home depend largely on whatever system of security you have installed, it’s worth conducting a thorough review of all the locks you have in place.
-While door and window locks alone will not prevent any really determined criminal from gaining entry to your home, locks which have been well installed and are of high quality, will at least delay a criminal’s access long enough for help to arrive.
+While door and window locks alone will not prevent any really determined criminal from gaining entry to your home, high-quality locks which have been well installed will at least delay a criminal’s access long enough for help to arrive.

 While deadbolt locks can be highly effective, it is crucial that they’re installed correctly in the first place.
 If the hole on the door frame is not drilled deep enough for the deadbolt to be fully engaged, that bolt won’t extend far enough into the drilled hole to provide the maximum security it was intended for.
 This will reduce the value of a deadbolt down to the level of an ordinary lock, or worse.